Biochemistry of Lipids

 - Energy storage: Lipids are a major energy source for cells.
 They are stored in adipose tissue and can be broken down to release energy when needed.

-- Cell membrane formation: Lipids are a major component of cell membranes.
+- Cell membrane formation: Lipids, particularly phospholipids and sterols, are major components of cell membranes.
 They help to form a barrier between the cell and its surroundings and regulate the passage of materials into and out of the cell.

-- Hormone production: Lipids are the precursors of a number of hormones, including steroids (such as cholesterol) and eicosanoids (such as prostaglandins).
+- Hormone production: Lipids are the precursors of a number of hormones, including steroids (such as cholesterol and its derivatives) and eicosanoids (such as prostaglandins and leukotrienes).

 Equipment and Techniques